broadinstitute/cromwell/README.md

 * The job does specify a docker runtime attribute:
     * The docker image uses a hash: All call caching settings apply normally
     * The docker image uses a floating tag:
-        Call caching `reading` will be disabled for this job.
-Specifically, Cromwell will *not* attempt to find an entry in the cache for this job.
-        Additionally, cromwell will attempt to look up the hash of the image.
-Upon success, it will replace the user's docker value with the hash.
+        * Cromwell will attempt to look up the hash of the image.
+Upon success it will pass both the floating tag and this hash value to the backend.
-        This mechanism ensures that as long as Cromwell is able to lookup the hash, the job is guaranteed to have run on the container with that hash.
-        The docker value with the hash used for the job will be reported in the runtime attributes section of the metadata.
+        * All backends currently included with Cromwell will utilize this hash value to run the job.
+        * Within a single workflow all floating tags will resolve to the same hash value even if Cromwell is restarted when the workflow is running.
-        If Cromwell fails to lookup the hash (unsupported registry, wrong credentials, ...) it will run the job with the user provided floating tag.
+        * If Cromwell fails to lookup the hash (unsupported registry, wrong credentials, ...) it will run the job with the user provided floating tag.
-        If call caching writing is turned on, Cromwell will still write the job in the cache database, using:
-         * the hash if the lookup succeeded
-         * the floating tag otherwise.
+        * The actual Docker image (floating tag or hash) used for the job will be reported in the `dockerImageUsed` attribute of the call metadata.

 ### Docker Lookup